-When using geodatabase replication in ArcGIS Pro, the following types of logs are used to track information about the detailed processes that take place when creating and synchronizing replicas:
+When using geodatabase replication in ArcGIS Pro, whether connected or disconnected, the following types of logs are used to track information about the detailed processes that take place when creating and synchronizing replicas:

 - Replica activity log

 - Record when a replica is created or deleted.

 - Record detailed information regarding the synchronization process between replicas.

 - Recorded information can be used to troubleshoot errors or replica creation and synchronization performance.

 - Record replica synchronization events such as when changes are sent and received.

 - If an error or conflict occurs during replica synchronization, a description of the error and a solution are provided.